-Read on for five risk factors for identity theft and tips on how to protect yourself.
+The credit agency Experian investigated identity fraud and named five risk factors for identity theft, we take a look and offer tips on how to protect yourself.

 The study found that people who live in rented accommodation, like young professionals, single people living in council or housing association flats and graduates are the most at risk from identity theft.

 People who rent are around twice as at risk from identity theft, primarily because rented homes often have communal entrances, making it easy for post to fall into the wrong hands, and one bank statement is all a potential fraudster needs to be able to steal your identity.